AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 At too high of a flow rate of PACl entering the fluoride system, there were no precipitates formed and the effluent leaving the system contained both the PACl and red dye in solution.

 The optimal flow rate of PACl entering the fluoride system was found in between the two extremes where the fluid is flowing at a high velocity to maximize collisions but not too high of a velocity such that the flocs break up.
-This velocity ranged from 0.45 mL/s to 0.76 mL/s.
+This velocity ranged from 0.45 mL/s to 0.76 mL/s, which corresponded to a change in height of the effluent line to be between 9.5 cm and 20 cm.

-The successful flocculation of red dye experiments imply that fluoride can be separated from tap water using the reported experimental system and optimized so that the concentration of PACl entering the fluoride system is minimized.
+The successful flocculation of red dye experiments depended on the presence of a bottom geometry insert, but implies that the reported system would be able to successfully remove fluoride from tap water.
 Once the experimental design is tested several times and able to be modeled optimally at all times, the design can be sent to communities with high concentrations of fluoride in their tap water for field testing and ultimately for water treatment to remove fluoride from drinking water systems.

 ## Bibliography
 Akpan, P., Mehrabyan, T,.
 Sausele, D., & Zhang, V. (2018).
 Fluoride, Spring 2018.
 Retrieved from https://github.com/AguaClara/Fluoride-Auto/blob/master/FluorideReportSp18.md.